Apr 23, 2025, 6 min read

 • NHS assessment: Ask your GP for a referral (wait times vary).

-• Private care: Augmentive offers fast, in-depth ADHD assessments, plus personalised follow-up — from medication to coaching.
+• Private care: Augmentive offers fast, in-depth ADHD assessments, plus personalised follow-ups, from medication to coaching.
+You can also try our free ADHD self-screening tool here, 12 quick questions to help you see how likely it is you have ADHD.

 • Community resources: Visit ADHD UK or ADHD Foundation for tools, stories and peer support.